piermafrost/GEOCLIM5_sulf/README.md

 * If the output variable is not defined on the lithology dimension, nothing more should be changed in 'source/geographic_create_output.f90'.
 * In the main configuration file (config/IO_CONDITIONS), in the section "OUTPUT CONDITIONS", "GEOGRAPHIC", add a line (eg, copy and paste the last line) stating the name of the variable *in the netCDF output file*, its units, fill-value and description.
-* In 'source/geographic_write_output.f90', at the end of the section "write variables", (just before the secion "output file closing"), add a block of 4 lines (eg, copy and paste the last 4 lines) that looks like:
+* In 'source/geographic_write_output.f90', at the end of the section "write variables", (just before the section "output file closing"), add a block of 4 lines (eg, copy and paste the last 4 lines) that looks like:
 > i = 15
 > if (filenum(i)>0) then